Gunterinos/Calculator-in-Rust/README.md

-I made this calculator as a way to learn and see how Rust works.

-The calculator is really simple, it supports addition, subtraction, multiplication, and division.

-It works by taking in an input from the user and then translates that input for infix to prefix to calculate the result.
+# Rust Calculator

+## Overview

+This calculator was developed as an exploration into the Rust programming language, serving as both a learning experience and a practical application.

+## Features

+- Addition (+), Subtraction (-), Multiplication (*), and Division (/)

+## How It Works

+1. **User Input:**
+   The calculator starts by soliciting input from the user, allowing them to perform basic arithmetic operations.
+The user can input expressions containing numbers and operators, such as `1 + 2 * 4 / 4`.

+2. **Input Processing & Operator Verification:**
+   The input is processed into a sequence of numbers and operators, using regular expressions to extract meaningful tokens.
+The calculator checks if the operators are correctly placed, preventing common input mistakes.

+3. **Infix to Prefix Conversion:**
+   To facilitate the correct order of operations, the calculator converts the infix expression to postfix notation.

+4. **Calculation:**
+   The final step involves evaluating the postfix expression to produce the result.
+The calculator uses a stack-based approach to handle numbers and operators, applying them in the order of operations.